nelsondiego/FirestORM/docs/07-realtime-transactions.md

 ### Batch Operations

 1. **Limit to 500 operations** - Firestore's hard limit
-2. **Use for bulk operations** - More efficient than individual writes
+2. **Use for bulk operations** - Better network performance than individual writes
 3. **Split large batches** - Process in chunks if > 500 operations
 4. **No reads in batch** - Load models before the batch
+5. **⚠️ Same cost as individual operations** - Each operation in batch is billed separately

+**Important**: Batch operations do NOT reduce Firestore costs.
+A batch with 100 writes = 100 billable write operations.
+The benefit is better performance (single network request) and atomicity (all succeed or all fail), not reduced costs.

 ### Real-time Subscriptions